microy/StereoVision/Readme.md

 # PyStereoVisionToolkit

 Implement a stereovision acquisition and processing library in Python for research purpose.

-Use the AVT PvAPI or Vimba SDK to access the Manta GigabitEthernet cameras.
+- Capture images from two Manta GigabitEthernet cameras using the AVT Vimba SDK

 Requirements :